 Step 3: TeachYou How To Keep It From Coming Back!

-We offer 60 minute sessions, working one-on-one with Dr. Ladd to determine your problems, set goals and develop a personalized plan of care.
+We offer 60 minute sessions - both in-person and remotely, working one-on-one with Dr. Ladd to determine your problems, set goals and develop a personalized plan of care.
 This hassle-free process reduces the number of needed appointments, saves you time and saves you money.

 It's time to get you back in the game and keep you there.